 ChrisCampbell05, I'll have to try that.
 It's a good strategy.
 The class I have the group work in is an 8 am class so unfortunately there's not much class participation at all, but that's definitely a good rule of thumb.

 peachpurple, Yeah, definitely going to try to be patient.
 I know my partners aren't really idiots, but sometimes it seems like they are.
 They are probably thinking the same thing about me, though :)

 Mel Carrier, I only like doing everything myself when I'm the only one getting a grade, but luckily not everyone in my group is too busy for homework so I only have to do about thirty-five percent by myself when I should be doing about twenty percent.
 I wish I could change groups since there's only one person I'm fully on the same page with.
 But that's okay.
 Only a few more months.
 I'm glad you liked the hub!

-Mel Carriere from San Diego California on October 01, 2015:
+Mel Carriere from Snowbound and down in Northern Colorado on October 01, 2015:

 My solution to the group project with idiots problem was to do everything myself.
 In retrospect I should have changed groups, but in the land of the idiots the half-brained man is king, so I stayed put.
 Great hub!